 Despite the many troubles and trevails of Mark Zuckerberg, and the numerous op-eds wondering “is this the year Facebook collapses”, it doesn’t look like this particular social media giant is going anywhere, any time soon.
 Even in the face of stiff competition from Twitter and Instagram, it remains the most popular social media platform on the internet, with over 2 billion active users at last count.
+As of 2021, Facebook has 2.23 billion active users according to Buffer.
 This is great news for business owners, because advertising on Facebook remains an extremely effective way of driving traffic to your e-commerce store.

 Running a successful advertising campaign on Facebook can be simple, but it requires you to reexamine your assumptions about how online advertising works.
 Thanks to Facebook’s ever-evolving algorithms, an ad left drifting into the network is unlikely to reach many users.
+In fact, Hootsuite, a social media marketing and management dashboard found that Facebook has an advertising audience of 2.14 billion.
 It also means that not every business is well-suited to a Facebook campaign, but it’s a possibility that every business should at least consider.
 This guide will help you determine if you want to advertise your e-commerce store on Facebook, and the best way to go about that.

 Consider why most people log onto Facebook in the first place.